-Reporting absence (with the exception of holidays)
+Reporting absence (with the exception of term time leave of absence)

 - On the first day of their child's absence parents are asked to send in a written message or telephone the school, on 01273 874050, by 9.30am. - If it is unclear how long the child will be absent from school parents are asked to contact the school on a daily basis to record the absence.